 activity consent form (DOCX, 119KB):

-If a student's parent/carer does not provide consent via the activity consent form, or by other means that will allow the school and venue to comply with COVID Safe Industry Plans, the student will be unable to participate.
+If a student's parent/carer does not provide consent via the activity consent form, or by other means that will allow the school and venue to comply with a COVID Safe Checklist, the student will be unable to participate.

 Excursion/camp risk assessments must be undertaken prior to approval and must take into account approved COVID-19 control measures.

 response levels 1 and 2, instrumental music programs, ensembles and choirs are able to rehearse and perform in the school environment provided COVID safe protocols are followed.

 - External venue performances and rehearsals (including inter-school performances and rehearsals) can also be undertaken where a